cityenergyproject/seattle/docs/Update_data.md

   and confirm that the site works as expected, including the data for the latest year.

-11. Once you are satisfied with the updates to the data and the configuration file, deploy the new version of the site by either updating the configuration file on the server or zipping up the entire code bundle and deploying that.
+11. Once you are satisfied with the updates to the data and the configuration file, put your changes to the configuration file (`src/cities/seattle.json`) in GitHub.
+12. Deploy the new version of the site by either updating the configuration file on the server or zipping up the entire code bundle and deploying that.